- About us

 Currently CEO of Soligard GB, Paul has worked in senior positions in both the private and voluntary sectors including being CEO of The Drum Arts Centre, Birmingham, a £6.5m capital project funded by the public sector to support the development of African, Asian and Caribbean Arts in Birmingham.
 He has also held senior roles with Jaguar Cars, Grenfell Enterprises Ltd and Kito Art Gallery.

-Paul has also served on several boards of arts organisations including Culture West Midlands Ltd, Audiences Central, Trans Europe Halles, Black Country Touring, OSCAR Birmingham Ltd and, of course, ACE Dance and Music Ltd. Paul is a member of the Institute of Directors and a Fellow of the Royal Society of Arts.
+Paul has also served on the boards of several arts organisations including Culture West Midlands Ltd, Audiences Central, Trans Europe Halles, Black Country Touring, OSCAR Birmingham Ltd and, of course, ACE dance and music.
+Paul is a member of the Institute of Directors and a Fellow of the Royal Society of Arts.

 Jennie has over twenty years’ experience of working in the arts.
 She’s passionate about audience development and supporting organisations to grow and diversify their audience base.
 She values the arts and cultural activities and believes strongly that they enhance and can make a real difference to communities and people’s lives.

 Her career highlights include gaining skills and experience in both the commercial and voluntary sectors having worked for leading organisations such as MGM, Sony, United Artists, Virgin and more recently The Drum, Waterman’s Arts Centre and Hoxton Hall.
 Added to this, she has been privileged to support a number of freelance artists to devise strategic marketing communications plans as well as hands-on planning and delivery of campaigns for events and festivals.

 She’s mentored a number of early career arts marketing professionals and been a board member of the Arts Marketing Association, Bristol Old Vic and is currently Vice Chair of ACE Dance & Music.